DeloitteAU/Dimmy.Sitecore.Plugin/README.md

 * Adds entries for each of the ports for each of the Sitecore roles into the non-public settings,
 * Adds in docker images for each of the roles into the public settings

+Currently, this plugin supports:
+* Sitecore 9.3
+* Sitecore 10.0.0

-Currently, this plugin only supports Sitecore 9.3; its aim, however, is to support all versions the Sitecore Docker Images build scripts build.
+The  aim is to support all versions the Sitecore Docker Images build scripts build.

 ## Whats Next